QED-it/zkinterface/rust/src/GET_STARTED.md

 - A description of computation as a circuit of gates connected through wires.

-- A witness used as input to the circuit by the prover side of the proving system.
+- A witness is used as input to the circuit by the prover side of the proving system.

 - Metadata providing additional instructions to the proving system.